Happy-Ferret/jsgtk-examples/README.md

 ### egWebmsg.js

-JSGtk+ example showing how to build Gtk javascript applications using Webkit.WebView, also showing how to send messages from GTK to Webkit and vice versa
+JSGtk+ example showing how to build Gtk javascript applications using WebKit2.WebView, also showing how to send messages from GTK to Webkit and vice versa

 ![egWebmsg0](https://raw.github.com/WebReflection/jsgtk-examples/master/captures/egWebmsg0.png)